Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 \subsection{Performance Analysis of Optimized Machine Learning Baselines}

 The evaluation of non-interpretable benchmarks establishes the empirical performance ceiling for the classification task within the spectroscopic redshift manifold.
-By utilizing the optimized hyperparameters determined in the methodology, these models provide a rigorous comparative baseline to evaluate the representational efficiency of the symbolic expressions.
+By utilizing the optimized hyperparameters determined via our rigorous two-stage validation protocol, these models provide a direct comparative baseline to evaluate the representational efficiency of the symbolic expressions.